haclongkim/paramForJsFile/README.md

-# paramForJsFile
+# Passing parameters and Attributes to JavaScript files

-Passing parameters to JavaScript files
+Passing parameters and Attributes to JavaScript files